bruno-unna/chess/reference/uci-engine-interface.md

 			If UCI_LimitStrength is set to true, the engine should play with this specific strength.

-		   This should always be implemented together with "UCI_LimitStrength".
+		   This should always be implemented together with `UCI_LimitStrength`.

 		* <id> = UCI_AnalyseMode, type check